College of Media

 Students seeking to transfer from another university may apply early in the spring semester provided they will have completed at least 30 transferable hours by the end of the spring semester.
 Hours planned during upcoming summer semesters are not considered.

 Students may apply to any major in the college: Advertising, Computer Science + Advertising, Journalism, or Media & Cinema Studies.
 College of Media students may not complete double majors within the College.
 Students majoring in Journalism may not pursue a Journalism Minor.
+Students majoring in Advertising and CS + Advertising may not pursue an Advertising minor.
 College of Media students are not eligible to pursue the general Media minor.

 Students who would require more than nine total semesters of overall college or university enrollment to complete their degree will not be admitted.
 Students must complete their College of Media degree within seven semesters of joining the College as sophomores or within five semesters of joining the College as juniors.
 Students are not admitted to the College of Media for the purpose of pursuing second undergraduate degrees.